Chumphon Railway Station

 On the approach road to the Station are three old steam locomotives.
 One is a scale model of a steam locomotive (No. 9), with the larger two being decommissioned steam engines.

-Lining the southern side of the approach road is a row of wooden railway staff houses.
+Lining the approach road is a row of wooden railway staff houses.
 These houses date back to a much earlier era when State Railways of Thailand gave more generous benefits to their staff.
 The gates to some of the houses still show the SRT logo in the iron work.
 The houses themselves are interesting as they are wooden on tall columns raising the floor of the house at least 3 meters off the ground.
 This being a traditional design of housing at the time in the South of Thailand, in areas prone to flooding.

 Comments